Alnico Shallow Pot Magnets

 For holding, fixing, gripping applications

-A Pot Magnet is a typical magnetic assembly.
-It is usually a two part component comprising a magnet within a cup-shaped ferromagnetic housing.
-The ferromagnetic ‘cup’ is often a plated mild steel material but ferritic stainless steel (400 series) is also used (popular for its corrosion resistance); other design variants exist.
+A typical Pot Magnet usually consists of a magnet contained within a casing or housing.
+The ferromagnetic housing is often a plated mild steel material but ferritic stainless steel (400 series) is also used, which is popular for its corrosion resistance.
+See our range of pot magnets.

-The pot magnet is designed to clamp with high magnetic forces when in direct contact with ferromagnetic (e.g. mild steel) surfaces.
-The clamping / pull force, when in direct contact, is normally higher than just the equivalent magnets alone.
+The pot magnet typically clamps with high concentrated magnetic forces when in direct contact with ferrous based surfaces.
+The clamping / pull force, when in direct contact, is normally higher than conventional standard magnets.
 This is because the magnetic circuit is optimised for clamping applications (by removing air gaps from the magnetic circuit).

-Pot magnets are always rated by a clamping force (which is the maximum possible pull force the magnet can achieve).
+Pot magnets are always rated by a clamping force (which is the maximum possible pull force the pot magnet can achieve).
 They are designed for clamping so they are rated in kg pull or N pull (1kg pull force is ~9.81N pull force).
 Although they contain magnets rating them by a magnetic field strength is never advised – you will measure large variations across the clamping face going from a North pole in the centre to a South pole surrounding it).
-Pot magnets, by having a ferrous cup surrounding the magnet do not ‘throw’ magnetic field very well away from the clamping face – the cup draws magnetism back to it rather than into the air (due to the magnetic circuit design) – this is why pot magnets clamp extremely well when in direct contact with the ferromagnetic material being clamped onto but as the gap between the pot magnet and clamped material increases the pull force drops off extremely rapidly.
-This property of pot magnets (best for direct clamping with no air gaps) is a reason why they usually are not ideal for use with triggering applications (such as sensors) and is the reason why field strength values are not given for pot magnets (there is almost always a better alternative solution for triggering applications such as sensors where a field strength at distance is required – we can help you on this is you need assistance).

 Pot magnet pull forces are tested on high quality thick mild steel test parts.
 If the material being clamped onto is thin, the maximum pull force you will achieve may become less than the rated pull force – as the material gets thinner, the measured pull force reduces further.
-If this happens and you need more pull force, you either need to increase the thickness of the material you are clamping onto, use more pot magnets to multiply the force, or you could use more smaller pot magnets (which may work better with thinner materials).
+If this happens and you need more pull force, you either need to increase the thickness of the material you are clamping onto, use more pot magnets to multiply the force, or you could use more smaller pot magnets with a shallower magnetic field.

-They do not work well when trying to clamp though larger air gaps.
+Pot magnets do not work well when trying to clamp though larger air gaps.
 For the best pot magnet performance the pot magnets should be in direct contact with the mild steel they are to clamp onto (simply due to how pot magnets are designed).
-Likewise pot magnets are not really designed for pot magnet to pot magnet clamping – it is possible but we would have to produce North and South versions to get the required attraction (this would be a custom production service).
+Likewise pot magnets are not really designed for pot magnet to pot magnet clamping – it is possible but we would have to produce North and South versions to get the required attraction .

-Ferrite, Alnico, NdFeB and SmCo materials are all used within pot magnets.
+Ferrite, Alnico, Neodymium NdFeB and Samarium Cobalt SmCo materials are all commonly used within pot magnets.
 Each type has its own properties and characteristics.
 Size for size, the NdFeB versions will be the most powerful and the ferrite versions will be cheaper but least powerful (size for size).
 SmCo versions will be not far behind NdFeB for performance but will have better temperature characteristics.
 Alnico versions will have a range of performances depending on their design but will be better for higher temperature applications.
+Read more about magnet materials

 The pot magnets then come with varying styles to suit nearly every application:-